ARKANSAS

 Fort Pinney an outpost located along the river.

-Four two-gun batteries (Batteries A, B, C, D) supported the fort, and are still to be found.
+Four two-gun batteries (Batteries A, B, C, D) supported the garrison, and are still extant.
 They are on private property, but are marked on a driving tour.
-Battery C is located on Graveyard Hill, and Battery D is located on Crowley's Ridge (Hindman Hill).
+Battery A is located near Adams and Columbia Streets, Battery B is located near Liberty Street and Summit Road, Battery C is located on Graveyard Hill near Clark and York Streets (now a public park with markers), and Battery D is located on Crowley's Ridge (Hindman Hill) on Military Road.
 The Confederates unsuccessfully attacked in July 1863.

 Fort St. Francis